 Carl Sagan appeared in the 2012 documentary film Beyond Expression Bright. ...more on Wikipedia

-Birthplace: New York City, New York, United States of Americasee more on Carl Sagan
+Birthplace: New York City, USA, New Yorksee more on Carl Sagan

 Isaac Asimov was an American author and professor of biochemistry at Boston University, best known for his works of science fiction and for his popular science books.
 Asimov was prolific and wrote or edited more than 500 books and an estimated 90,000 letters and postcards.
 His books have been published in 9 of the 10 major categories of the Dewey Decimal Classification.
 Asimov is widely considered a master of hard science fiction and, along with Robert A. Heinlein and Arthur C. Clarke, he was considered one of the "Big Three" science fiction writers during his lifetime.
 Asimov's most famous work is the Foundation Series; his other major series are the Galactic Empire series and the Robot ...more on Wikipedia

 #72 on The Best Writers of All Timesee more on Isaac Asimov

 Samuel B. "Sam" Harris is an American author, philosopher, neuroscientist, and the co-founder and chief executive of Project Reason, a non-profit that promotes science and secularism.
 He is the author of The End of Faith, which was published in 2004 and appeared on The New York Times Best Seller list for 33 weeks.
 The book also won the PEN/Martha Albrand Award for First Nonfiction in 2005.
 In 2006, Harris published the book Letter to a Christian Nation as a response to criticism of The End of Faith.
 This work was followed by The Moral Landscape, published in 2010, in which Harris argues that science can help answer moral problems and can aid the facilitation of human well-being.
 He ...more on Wikipedia

 Birthplace: United States of America